 The only circumstances in which the employer will not be liable for the discriminatory acts of its employees is if it can prove that it has taken all reasonably practicable steps to prevent the employee from acting in a discriminatory manner.

-The JACS Guide to the Discrimination Law Discrimination in Employment1 suggests the following steps should be taken:
+The JACS Guide to the Discrimination Law suggests the following steps should be taken:

-- A clear policy adopted by the employer emphasising that discrimination will not be condoned or tolerated; - Training for managers and appropriate staff on equality issues and the need not to discriminate; - A company culture which takes complaints of discrimination seriously and does not tolerate discriminatory conduct on the part of employees.
+- Employers should adopt a clear policy emphasising that discrimination will not be condoned or tolerated; - Provide training for managers and appropriate staff on equality issues and the need not to discriminate; and, - Implement a company culture which takes complaints of discrimination seriously and does not tolerate discriminatory conduct on the part of employees.